Sanchita-nitr/Text-Summarizer/README.md

 **Key Features:**

 * Summarization API: Accepts raw text and returns a concise summary
-* GPU Support: Utilizes GPU if available for acceleration
 * Dockerized: Easily deploy to Hugging Face Spaces or run locally
 * CORS-enabled: Compatible with any frontend